HannimalCrackers/DHUM_73000/007_workinprogress.md

 * 3:40pm: I kept bashing my head against the Python wall.
 Trying C# solution in MonoDevelop instead for real now.
     * Went back to Python.
 It keeps having trouble finding my Google Cloud SDK when I try to run scripts.
 Not every time, but often.
 * 6:30pm: Giving up on getting batch results through code.
 Running image links through Interactive API one by one.
+&nbsp;
+6/17
 * Probably need to wipe my current installs of everything (if possible) and start fresh.
 Google Cloud SDK isn't in correctly.
 I don't understand Homebrew and not sure that install went correctly either.
-Also the EnvWrapper was being weird, and really wanted me to have things in my user directory as opposed to the root level Library > Frameworks place that 2.7.13 was in.
+Also the EnvWrapper was being weird, and really wanted me to have things in my user directory as opposed to the root level Library > Frameworks place that 2.7.13 was in, but even after I copied into my local directory it couldn't find them there.
+Best to start fresh.

   &nbsp; &nbsp; &nbsp; &nbsp;